alesfav/alesfav.github.io/_pages/about.md

 subtitle:
 profile:
   align:
-  image: prof_pic_2.jpg
+  image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: # EPFL IPHYS, Rte de la Sorge, Lausanne, CH 1015

 news: true  # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

-Ciao 👋 I'm Alessandro, a PhD candidate at [EPFL](https://www.epfl.ch/en/).
-I am affiliated with the [Physics of Complex Systems Lab](https://www.epfl.ch/labs/pcsl/) and the [Signal Processing Lab](https://www.epfl.ch/labs/lts4/), where I am co-advised by [Matthieu Wyart](https://scholar.google.com/citations?user=YkjjioAAAAAJ&hl=en) and [Pascal Frossard](https://scholar.google.com/citations?hl=en&user=-Ve9sJ0AAAAJ).
-Last summer, I was on leave at Amazon's [AWS AI Labs](https://aws.amazon.com/machine-learning/ai-services/) in the Bay Area.
+Hey there!
+I'm a PhD candidate at [EPFL](https://www.epfl.ch/en/), where I'm fortunate to be advised by [Matthieu Wyart](https://scholar.google.com/citations?user=YkjjioAAAAAJ&hl=en) and [Pascal Frossard](https://scholar.google.com/citations?hl=en&user=-Ve9sJ0AAAAJ).
+During the summer of 2023, I interned as an applied scientist at Amazon's [AWS AI Labs](https://www.amazon.science/research-areas/machine-learning) in the Bay Area.

-My research revolves around foundational questions in modern **machine learning**.
-In particular, I am interested in understanding how the geometric **structure of natural data** -- including symmetries, locality, and compositionality -- enables efficient learning in high dimensions.
-Recently, I became also interested in the **editing and alignment of foundation models**, in particular vision-language models.
-In my work, I employ different methods, ranging from studying analytical models to conducting large-scale numerical experiments.
+My research revolves around understanding the fundamental principles underlying **deep learning**.
+Currently, I am particularly interested in the interplay between sample complexity and data structure and in large-scale vision-language models.

-Previously, I completed a joint Master's degree in **theoretical physics** at [Sorbonne Université](https://www.sorbonne-universite.fr/en), [Politecnico di Torino](https://www.polito.it/en), [SISSA](https://www.sissa.it/), and [ICTP](https://www.ictp.it/).
+Prior to my PhD, I earned a joint Master's degree in **theoretical physics** from [Sorbonne Université](https://www.sorbonne-universite.fr/en), [Politecnico di Torino](https://www.polito.it/en), [SISSA](https://www.sissa.it/), and [ICTP](https://www.ictp.it/).